schmerlain14/softwareentwicklung_final/README.md

 4. Compile an overview of the functional categories of these 121 archaeal OGs.

     A. Provide the result as a text file sorted by the number of the functional categories.
 The result should look like shown below.
 [5 points]

+        This file is also stored in the *results* folder and its name is *cogs_arachaea_os97_functional_categories.txt* it contains the 12 categories that occured, ordered via the number of occurence.